- Epilogue Migration Policy on the Run - December 3, 2023

-Round tables about Gender Equality in Germany
+Round tables about Emancipation in Germany

 Salaries, promotion prospects, education, political participation or equal division of domestic work and childcare: the gap between men and women in Germany is rather increasing than decreasing.
 Women earn less, suffer more due to their triple duties of family, caring and profession, are more affected by old-age poverty and with a share of 30 % underrepresented in politics, economy and science.
 At the same time, men are under pressure to be the sole provider of the family income.
 The men’s aspiration to have more time with their children often fails, because of a father-unfriendly company culture or legal practice in divorce and family matters, that still perceives the mother as the main person responsible for children.